ghdwlsgur/gossl/README.md

 - `zip`: Compress the merged certificate file and rsa private key into a zip file.

 - `connect`: You get a response from the target domain by proxying it to the a record address of the domain you are using the https protocol.

+- `stat`: It is used to receive responses by fixing IPs of all A records in the target domain.

 # How to use